yoshivn1203/danang-dentis/content/blog/A Foodie's Guide to Đà Nẵng – What to Eat in Vietnam's Coastal Gem.md

 thumbnail: /images/uploads/trai-nghiem-dem-tai-da-nang-1-1.jpg
 rating: 5
 reading_time: 10
-description: From fresh seafood to local specialties, Đà Nẵng offers a gastronomic experience that will delight any food lover
+description: "From fresh seafood to local specialties, Đà Nẵng offers a gastronomic experience that will delight any food lover\r"
 ---
 ## 🏝 Introduction